Đề ôn thi Đề thi vào lớp 10 Đắk Lắk môn Tiếng Anh - Mã đề DLA-107

 "I am feeling overwhelmed by the constant scrolling now," she said.

-1. She said that she felt overwhelmed by the constant scrolling now.
+1. She said that she is feeling overwhelmed by the constant scrolling now.

-2. She said that she was feeling overwhelmed by the constant scrolling then.
+2. She said that she felt overwhelmed by the constant scrolling now.

-3. She said that she is feeling overwhelmed by the constant scrolling now.
+3. She said she is feeling overwhelmed by the constant scrolling then.

-4. She said she is feeling overwhelmed by the constant scrolling then.
+4. She said that she was feeling overwhelmed by the constant scrolling then.

 Question 28